Fluorodeoxyuridylate

-Fluorodeoxyuridylate, also known as FdUMP, 5-fluoro-2'-deoxyuridylate, and 5-fluoro-2'-deoxyuridine 5'-monophosphate, is a molecule formed in vivo from 5-fluorouracil and 5-fluorodeoxyuridine.
+Fluorodeoxyuridylate (5-FdUMP), also known as 5-fluoro-2'-deoxyuridylate, and 5-fluoro-2'-deoxyuridine 5'-monophosphate, is the monophosphate ester of 5-fluorodeoxyuridine (5-FdU).
+It is formed in vivo from 5-fluorouracil (5-FU) and 5-FdU.

 FdUMP acts as a suicide inhibitor of thymidylate synthase (TS).
 By inhibiting the deoxynucleotide biosynthesis, FdUMP stops the rapidly proliferation of fast-growing tumors, and it is therefore widely used as a cancer treatment.

-Fluorouracil (5-FU) performs as a substrate during part of the catalytic cycle, and it is only during the synthesis of thymine from uridine, when it is combined with other molecules to form 5-FdUMP to produce an irreversible inhibition of the thymidylate synthase functions.
+5-FU performs as a substrate during part of the catalytic cycle, and it is only during the synthesis of thymine from uridine, when it is combined with other molecules to form 5-FdUMP to produce an irreversible inhibition of the thymidylate synthase functions.
 This inhibition leads to an imbalance of the nucleotide grouping, stopping DNA synthesis.

 Function

 5-FU and floxuridine, precursors of FdUMP

 The prodrug 5-fluorouracil (5-FU) was the first antimetabolite used as a TS inhibitor.
 It penetrates the cell through the same facilitated transport mechanism as the uracil, due to the analogy between the two molecules (similar shape and size).
 The transporter recognizes 5-FU as an endogenous molecule.
 Subsequently, the uracil and 5-FU compete to enter the cellular interior and it is the molecule with the highest concentration that will enter in greater abundance.

 For 5-FU to inhibit TS by its mechanism of action, it must first be bioactivated through a series of reactions: